Guide to using function calling with the Empathic Voice Interface (EVI).

 41}

 Let’s cover another type of failure scenario: what if the weather API the function was using was down?
-In this case we would send EVI a tool_error message.
-When sending the tool_error message we can specify fallback_content more specific to the error our function throws.
+In this case, we would send EVI a Tool Error message.
+When sending the Tool Error message, we can specify fallback_content to be more specific to the error our function throws.
 This is what the message flow would be for this type of failure:

 Failed function call flow